aymanaboghonim/elmentor-landing-page-clean/COMPREHENSIVE_EXACT_MATCH_VERIFICATION_REPORT.md

 ### 🚀 READY FOR PRODUCTION

-The clean implementation is now **DEPLOYED and VERIFIED** as a complete, faithful reproduction of the original Elmentor landing page with modern development standards.
+The clean implementation is now **DEPLOYED and VERIFIED** as a complete, faithful reproduction of the original aymanaboghonim landing page with modern development standards.

 **PROJECT STATUS: ✅ COMPLETE SUCCESS**